shipwright-io/community/ships/0035-beta-api-changes.md

 ![Controller-runtime hub and spoke model](assets/0006-hub-and-spoke-model.png)

 For requests to a particular version that is not the API stored version in ETCD, we will require a webhook.
-The webhook  will be call out by the API server to do the conversion.
+The webhook will be called by the API server to do the conversion.
 For the webhook, we will rely on the [webhook](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/webhook/conversion) package from controller-runtime.
 The [conversion](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/conversion) package will provide us the interface definitions that an API type must implement to be supported by the generic conversion webhook from controller-runtime.

 From the above, the implementation can be categorize in two areas: